shanetroyan/GrizzDefense/README.md

-# GrizzDefense
-# A group project with 5 team members who constructed a tower defense game in the Unity game engine (written in C#) with a website .
+CSI 2999 | This was a group project with 5 team members who constructed a tower defense game in the Unity game engine with C#.
+Authors: Austin Lee (Team Lead- Scrum Master), Garrett Pascoe (Game Mechanics and Development), Elliot Pascoe (Game Balancing), Shane Troyan (User Interface Development), and Ricky Pak (Graphic Designer for Sprites)
-# Authors:
-# Austin Lee (Team Lead- Scrum Master)
-# Garrett Pascoe (Game Mechanics and Development)
-# Elliot Pascoe (Game Balancing)
-# Shane Troyan (User Interface Development)
-# Ricky Pak (Graphic Designer for Sprites)